niklaszimmermann/pdf_areaocr/README.md

 Used in PowerShell:
 ![UsedInPowerShell](/tut/powershell.jpg)

-Now nothing stand of our way to use this for automationtasks for example sending a notification mail on system startup.
+Now nothing stands in our way of using this for automationtasks for example sending a notification mail on system startup.